fnuabhimanyu/geneticAlgorithm/README.md

 # geneticAlgorithm
-This is a python3 script for simple implimentation of Genetic Algorithm.
+This is a python3 script for simple implementation of Genetic Algorithm.